escapin/ElectionManager/README.md

 visit this web-page, namely the _same_ web-page they used to vote.

-This act triggers a *fully automated verification procedure* to investigate whether the voter's choice has been actually counted.
+This act triggers a *fully automated verification procedure* investigating whether the voter's choice has been actually counted.